Rojetto/GroupActivities/README.md

 * "ActivityBrowserKey" is the hotkey that opens the activity browser
 * "ActivityBrowserKeyName" is the name of the activity browser hotkey that gets displayed in the help menu
 * "OpenOnJoin" controls, whether the activity browser should automatically open when a player joins the server
-* "StaffActivityChatFix" fixes the problem, that under some circumstances staff messages get displayed twice in the activity chat
+* "StaffActivityChatFix" needs to be activated when you have scripts, that change chat messages by staff members by changing their color or adding a prefix, to prevent staff messages from being sent twice in the activity chat
 * "Staff" is a list of SteamIds of players, that have permission to use the /deleteactivity command